 Plastic pollution is beginning to affect the ecosystem as a whole, and not least the marine ecosystem.
 Icelanders are heavily involved in the fishing industry and tourism with untouched nature in the foreground, and now this development threatens our performance and well-being.
 Pure North's activities are well in line with the government's action plan on climate issues as well as action plans on plastics.
 Plastic is to become plastic again and for every ton of recycled plastic, 1.8 tons of oil is saved.
 The Pure North Recycling biomass analysis compares Pure North Recycling's processing methods with recycling elsewhere in Europe and Asia.
 The results show that the lowest environmental impact is on the final processing of Pure North Recycling in Iceland.
 Environmental impacts are lowest in 13 of the 14 impact categories measured in terms of environmental impact.
 According to these results, carbon dioxide saving of Pure North Recycling has reached 1.52 tonnes of CO2 eq per tonne of plastic.

-Pure North Recycling recycles plastic with "green energy", which is steam energy and electricity from the steam power plant with the aim of leaving complete recycling as little or no carbon footprint.
+Pure North Recycling recycles plastic with "green energy", that is, steam energy and electricity from steam power plants, with the aim of leaving the processing as little or no carbon footprint.
 Today, Pure North Recycling is the only company in Iceland that fully recycles plastic.
-The production method is unique on a global scale, where the geothermal heat is utilized in the production process, which both makes the process more environmentally friendly and the operating costs are lower.
+The production method is unique in the world, as geothermal energy is used in the production, which both makes the process more environmentally friendly and operating costs are lower.

-The company is four years old and recycles most of the plastic roll as a case in Iceland, or around 2000 tonnes per year.
-Pure North Recycling is taking its first steps in the recycling of hard plastic and plans to recycle in addition to packaging plastic but 95% of unprocessed packaging plastic has been shipped.
-It is therefore a lot of work, but it is estimated that for every tonne of plastic recycled, about 1.8 tonnes of oil will be saved.
+The company is four years old and recycles most of the hay roll plastic that occurs in Iceland, or about 2000 tons per year.
+Pure North Recycling is taking its first steps in recycling hard plastic and aims to recycle packaging plastic as well, as 95% of unprocessed packaging plastic is exported.
+There is therefore a lot of work to be done, but it is estimated that for every tonne recycled from plastic, 1.8 tonnes of oil are saved.

-Plastic pollution is a serious environmental problem of man-made and ever-increasing.
-Plastic pollution is beginning to affect the ecosystem as a whole, and not least the marine ecosystem.
-Icelanders are heavily involved in fisheries and tourism with untouched nature and now this development threatens our performance and well-being.
+Plastic pollution is a serious man-made environmental problem that is growing.
+Plastic pollution is beginning to affect the ecosystem as a whole and not least the marine ecosystem.
+Icelanders have a large stake in the fishing industry and tourism with untouched nature, and now this development threatens our profitability and well-being.